The-Great-Nate/DAQLab_Pico_DataAnalysis/python/README.md

 2. Install the `pyserial` package into your python environment.

 **N.B.
 It is highly recommended that you use a dedicated python environment, e.g. `venv` or `conda`, for this work.**

-3. Run `pico_ro.py` using one of the following ways
-    1. No arguments: the script will indefinitely read events from the Pico, print them to screen, and save them to a csv file
-    2. 1 argument (`n_events`): the script will read `n_events` events from the Pico, print them to screen, and save them to a csv file
-    3. 3 arguments (`start`, `stop`, `step`): the script will take datasets with different number of events, where the range is specified by `start`, `stop`, and `steps`.
-The events will be printed to screen, and saved to a csv file